Whether you host an open house or a sit-down event, you’ll love these quick and easy brunch buffet menu ideas fit to feed a crowd.

 Whether it’s the holidays, a special occasion like Mother’s or Father’s Day, a family gathering or another special occasion, it’s easy to make your home the perfect setting for a memorable brunch buffet with family and friends.

 Why brunch buffet?
-For hosts, well, you can’t beat it easy set up and take down.
-Guests love brunch buffets because it gives them the opportunity to pick and choose their favorite food, from sweet to savory.
+You can’t beat it for its easy setup and take-down.
+Guests love brunch buffets because it gives them the opportunity to pick and choose their favorite foods, sweet to savory.

-If you’ve never hosted a buffet before, here are some helpful tips to make your job a breeze.
+If you’ve never hosted a buffet before, here are five helpful tips to make your job a breeze when setting up the perfect brunch buffet.
+(And, don’t forget to check out this handy entertaining guide: Tips for Stress Free Party Planning.)

 Add color.
 From the flowers to the napkins, infuse your buffet with bursts of color.
 Not only will it set the mood for your celebration but it will also provide a bit of cohesiveness between your buffet and your dining spaces.